Deadline for completing the form is FRIDAY 26th MARCH, 2021, at 5pm.

 We will open the sign-up system in September and you will be contacted when this has taken place.
 However, prior to that, once all seminar times are finalised, these will be added to the module web pages, this will allow you to start mentally preparing which seminar times you wish to attend.
 Lecture times will also be detailed (where applicable).

 Please note that this sign up system will not work on a first-come-first-served basis as there may be some changes to be made to seminar allocations (e.g. if a particular time slot is over/under subscribed).
 Therefore, we reserve the right to move your seminar times, but this will only be done if it is unavoidable and we apologise in advance if this is the case.
 All timetables will be finalised by the beginning of the Autumn Term.

 Once the system opens, we will not take any further requests to change modules at that stage unless in relation to a teaching clash.

-Also, if anyone tries to sign up for a module they have not officially applied for, they will be removed!!
+Anyone who tries to sign up for a module they have not officially applied will have it removed from the system.

-Many students made their module choices late, so do not be late with this process as we may not be able to rectify this for you once term starts as it will not be fair on those that have sorted out their timetables – we will not be moving any students after term has started to rectify a clash/issue for a student who has not created their timetable by the deadline!!
+We will not be moving any students after term has started to rectify a clash/issue for a student who has not created their timetable by the deadline.

-We will be sending more information soon regarding how to sign up through Tabula.
+We will send more information regarding how to sign up through Tabula in the Autumn term.

 Other degrees not detailed above